Overview

 Tuition & Stipend

 We make every effort to help our students manage the costs of the MA in Archaeology by maintaining competitive tuition rates and offering various funding opportunities.
-Our MA students pay the graduate research tuition rate of the Cornell’s contract colleges, currently $10,400 per semester.
-To further defray these costs, each year two teaching assistantship packages are awarded on the basis of merit to incoming MA students at the point of admission.
-These packages are “half-TAships”, which cover half the cost of tuition and health benefits, and include a half-stipend.
+Our MA students pay the graduate research tuition rate of the Cornell’s contract colleges, currently $20,800 a year ($10,400 per semester).
+To further defray these costs, each year several teaching assistantship packages are awarded on the basis of merit to incoming MA students at the point of admission.
+These packages are “half-TAships”, which cover half the cost of tuition and health benefits, and include a half-stipend during the semester that the student TAs.

-Occasionally, other opportunities arise for MA students to work as teaching assistants for other departments, and we make every effort to identify and secure such positions for our students.
+Occasionally, other opportunities arise for MA students to work as teaching assistants for other departments.
+We make every effort to identify and secure such positions for our students.

 Fellowships

-For those who do not receive TAships, in the first year of the program we provide fellowships of $2,500 in the fall semester, and an additional $2,500 in the spring semester, provided students remain in good academic standing.
+For those who do not receive TAships, in the first year of the program CIAMS provides fellowships of $2,500 in the fall semester, and an additional $2,500 in the spring semester to students who remain in good academic standing.

 Research Assistantships